 - If you’re driving, limit the number of passengers.
 Statistics for teens, show that as the number of passengers increases, the risk of getting into a collision increases.

 - WEAR SEATBELTS!
 According to the Nation Highway Traffic Safety Administration, in 70% of prom deaths drivers and passengers were not wearing seat belts.

 - Have a plan to call for help.
 Whether it’s a parent, aunt, uncle or other adult, have an escape plan if you feel you’re in an uncomfortable situation.
+Have a safe harbor plan and don’t be afraid to use it.
+Your parents will not complain about you being too safe.
 Trust your instinct and don’t take chances.

 Your prom night is a lifelong memory, be safe.

 If you have questions or need to set up a ride, give us a call 508-842-4790.